danielscholl/helm-charts-azure/uri-pattern-filter/Readme.md

 ## Testing - How to run and write unit tests for the Lua script used for the filter
 In the folder **Lua**, the file *.test.lua contains the unit tests.
 To run the unit tests, follow the below steps:

+1. Setup Ubuntu in WSL if running on windows.
-1. Install Lua, LuaJIT, LuaRocks and LuaUnit
+2. Install Lua, LuaJIT, LuaRocks and LuaUnit
    1. To do This, follow this guide for Lua, LuaJIT and LuaRocks - https://github.com/lua-rocks/install-lua
    2. Afte the above steps, install LuaUnit by runing the following commands:
       1. sudo luarocks install luaunit

-2. Navigate to the folder containing the *.test.lua files
+3. Navigate to the folder containing the *.test.lua files
-3. run "lua uripattern.test.lua"
+4. run "lua uripattern.test.lua"